philwonski/philwonski/README.md

 - 👋 Hi, I’m @philwonski
-- 👀 I’m interested in creating cool tools, esp for SMBs, and using the internet to build income
+- 👀 I’m interested in creating cool tools, esp for small teams like SMBs and non-profits
 - 🌱 I’m currently learning many things, with emphasis on js and python microservices in AWS
 - 💞️ I’m looking to collaborate on all things serverless, static sites, and Tiddlywiki
 - 📫 Reach me on twitter @philwonski